What’s on at Wool@J13?

 - We are inviting you, the public to submit your hand made hats to our 2018 Hat Exhibition, using any textile art form of your choice and taking your inspiration from any era or cultural form.
 All hats entered will be displayed at the show on the weekend of 12th & 13th May, 2018.
 Raring to go?
 Want to know more, including how to enter?
 See link below.

 - Want to make a hat but don’t know how?
-We are running two weekend Hat Making Masterclasses in Feb & Mar 2018 at Lower Drayton Farm, Staffordshire to help you learn how.
+We are running a weekend Hat Making Masterclass in March 2018 at Lower Drayton Farm, Staffordshire to help you learn how.

 - Wear your hat in public in Stafford town centre with Wool@J13 (or wherever you are) for Brain Tumour Research’s UK wide Wear A Hat Day fundraiser.
 Be proud, be out there & be active.
 And help this superb charity get closer to a cure.